Our Aim – To promote the work and objectives of the Society, to promote kindness and to prevent and suppress cruelty to

-In 2018 the branch worked with almost 1,000 animals and whilst the animal welfare team work on finding new, loving and responsible homes many of these animals are placed with a caring foster home or are accommodated at a wonderful boarding facility where we hire space.
+In 2018 the branch worked with almost 1,000 animals and whilst the animal welfare team work on finding new, loving and responsible homes many of these animals are placed with a caring foster home or are accommodated in our fully equipped, modern cattery.
 In some cases we may arrange for animals in our care to be transferred to a regional rehoming centre if this provides the best opportunity for that animal to be rehomed quickly.

 In addition to our rehoming work we also support over 1000 pet owners each year through financial assistance.
 This means owned and much loved pets can receive treatment which their owner may be struggling to pay for.
 This could be assistance with the cost of a simple neutering operation or a contribution towards the unexpected cost of an illness or injury.